In this article

 What Is Travel Expense Reimbursement?

-Travel expense reimbursement refers to the process through which businesses compensate employees for any reasonable and necessary expenses they incur while traveling for work.
+Travel expense reimbursement is the process of compensating employees for reasonable and necessary costs incurred while traveling away from home for work.
+This typically covers transportation, lodging, and meals.

 What Travel Expenses Can You Reimburse?

-You can reimburse employees for ordinary and necessary expenses incurred when traveling away from home on business.
-The type of expenses you can reimburse largely depends on the nature of the trip and the specific policies of your organization.
+You can reimburse employees for ordinary and necessary expenses incurred while away from home on business.

-• Miscellaneous expenses: These include necessary expenses like baggage fees, laundry for extended trips, and business phone calls.
+• Miscellaneous expenses: Necessary costs like baggage fees, laundry on trips lasting more than a few days, and business-related phone calls.

 IRS Rules Around Travel Reimbursements